 - Encourage your child to check the tone of his social networking messages before he sends them to make sure they’re clear and respectful.
 Using emoticons or emojis like smiley faces can help.

 A few simple steps can help your child stay safe when using social networking sites:

 - Encourage your child to accept friend requests only if she knows the person and is sure of the other person’s identity – that is, if she knows the person really is who they say they are.

 - If your child wants to meet with someone he knows only online and not in real life, discourage it.
 Talk to your child about internet risks and meeting people he doesn’t personally know.

 - Encourage your child to always report abuse – on most sites, this is as easy as clicking a ‘Report abuse’ button – and to tell a trusted adult about it.

 Cyberbullying can happen on social networking sites.
-It’s when someone repeatedly uses the site’s online chat, status updates or other functions to harass, humiliate, embarrass, torment, threaten, pick on or intimidate another person.
+It’s when someone repeatedly uses the site’s messages, status updates or other functions to harass, humiliate, embarrass, torment, threaten, pick on or intimidate another person.

 Talk your child through possible bullying scenarios.
-For example, if someone repeatedly says untrue or nasty things about him on Facebook, you could encourage your child to:
+For example, if someone repeatedly says untrue or nasty things about her on Facebook, you could encourage your child to: